kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/03-Cluster-Setup-and-Hardening/17-Certificates-API.md

   ```
   $ openssl req -new -key jane.key -subj "/CN=jane" -out jane.csr
   ```
-- Sends the request to the administrator and the adminsitrator takes the key and creates a CSR object, with kind as "CertificateSigningRequest" and a encoded "jane.csr"
+- Sends the request to the administrator and the administrator takes the key and creates a CSR object, with kind as "CertificateSigningRequest" and an encoded "jane.csr".

   ```
   apiVersion: certificates.k8s.io/v1beta1
   kind: CertificateSigningRequest